Sneak Peek – Marked

 I had a feeling this male was not going to take kindly to what my corporate employers had planned for his home world.

-Here was my first real alien, the walking, talking, obviously intelligent kind and not just random wild creatures, plant or bacteria.
+Here was my first real alien, the walking, talking, obviously intelligent kind and not just random wild creatures, plants or bacteria.
 Thank god he didn’t look like a cockroach.
 He was enormous.
 Not in the crude, imbalanced way some creatures had evolved on other worlds.
 Not awkward or specialized like a giraffe or elephant.

 He was a man.
 Though not human in coloration.
 He was pure violence in flesh — a creature built for a world that had never allowed weakness to survive.
 Seven feet.
 Maybe taller.
 Broad through the shoulders with a density that made the space between the trees seem to tighten around him, the jungle itself contracting as though to acknowledge the predator that moved through it.
-His skin was dark, blue-green, almost obsidian in the strange violet light of the planet’s dusk, warm-toned and unnatural.
+His skin was dark, blue-green, almost obsidian in the strange violet light of the planet’s dusk.
 His flesh didn’t just catch the fading light — it held it, gave it back richer, like metal heated slowly from within.
 He radiated power.
 Control.

 He turned slightly, moved silently closer.